OpiniIsaac/api-ufarm/readMe.md

   1. git clone
   2. npm install
   3. Config the my sql server
-     -change the password to your my sql server
+     - change the password to your my sql server
   ## using the api

    how to use it